RedHatRanger/best_linux_scripts_and_commands/common_commands/podman.md

 podman run -it --name rocky --hostname rockylinux <image_id>
 ```

-* To remove the container:
+* To remove the container (as the testuser):
 ```
 podman rm rocky
 ```

-* To add software to the pod and backup for exporting it:
+* To add software to the pod and backup for exporting it (as the testuser):
 ```
 podman rm rocky
 podman run -it --name rocky --hostname rockylinux <image_id>